emmanuel-battesti/place-bot/README.md

 ### directory *maps*

-This directory contains the maps in which the robots can move.
+This directory contains the maps in which the robot can move.
 New maps may appear for new missions with the updates of this repository.
 You can also make your own maps based on existing ones.

 Each map must inherit from the class *MapAbstract*.

 ### directory *solutions*

 This repository will contain your solutions.
-Taking inspiration from what is there and going beyond, you will put in the code that will define your robots and how they interact with their environment.
+Taking inspiration from what is there and going beyond, you will put in the code that will define your robot and how it interacts with their environment.

 Each Robot must inherit from the class *RobotAbstract*.
 You have one mandatory member functions: **control()** that will give the action to do for each time step.